Loft Ladder Installation Cost

 The typical loft ladder installation cost is between £250 and £300, and this covers both the materials and the price of labour.

-Apart from that, the complexity of the job also needs to be taken into consideration.
-For example, if you are only installing a loft ladder, then there should be no problem, but what if a new hatch is also needed?
-This will significantly increase costs, and you might end up paying between £500 and £600 to get the job done.
+For example, if a new hatch is needed too, you might end up paying between £500 and £600 to get the job done.

 What sort of cost am I looking at to fix a badly installed loft hatch and ladder?
 I think the hole has been cut in the wrong place and it's too wide (so there's a large wooden frame to cover the gap in the ceiling).